JustinCasler/Personal_Website/content/jobs/Mathnasium/index.md

 url: 'https://www.mathnasium.com/'
 ---

-- Scheduled meetings and hours for tutors in training to help them develop into strong teachers
+- Managed the development of tutors in training to help them grow into strong teachers
 - Taught math concepts to young kids and teens in my town
 - Made STEM a more approachable subject by demonstrating that math can be simple, engaging, and fun